Harold on History | The Evolution of Personalized Medicine

 Sensor technology such as wearables will allow us to understand the physiome, which describes the physiological dynamics of the normal intact organism, and is built upon information and structure.
 Neural networks and artificial intelligence will play an increasingly important role in understanding the physiome using big data and gaming theory.
 The impact of consumer genomics and genetic risk scoring continues to evolve.

 On Dec.
 18, 2015, President Barack Obama signed the bipartisan Precision Medicine Initiative.
 He defined the effort as "delivering the right treatments, at the right time, every time to the right person."
 The National Institutes of Health (NIH) is driving participant-engaged, data-driven research efforts at the intersection of human biology, behavior, genetics, environment, data science and computation aimed at developing more effective ways to improve health and treat disease.

 Using knowledge gained from genome-wide association studies, we can develop a greater understanding of disease at the molecular level to predict the risk of developing a disease and present patients with potential treatment and/or preventive strategies.
 Personalized medicine will increasingly utilize emerging technologies for prevention and treatment, looking at individual variability in genes, environment and lifestyle – marking a new relationship between genomics and drug discovery.

-Clinical Topics: Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, EP Basic Science, Genetic Arrhythmic Conditions, Heart Failure and Cardiac Biomarkers, Interventions and Imaging
+Clinical Topics: Arrhythmias and Clinical EP, Cardiovascular Care Team, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, EP Basic Science, Genetic Arrhythmic Conditions, Heart Failure and Cardiac Biomarkers, Interventions and Imaging

 < Back to Listings